 2. The private educational institutions that are neither funded or aided by the state are in no compulsion to not charge a higher fee, provided that it should not exceed the ceiling amount.

 3. A citizen of this country may have a right to establish an educational institution but no citizen, person, or institution has a right much less a fundamental right, to affiliation or recognition or to grant-in-aid from the State.
-The recognition and/or affiliation shall be given by the State subject only to the conditions set out in, and the only accordance with the scheme continued in Part-Ill of this Judgment.
+The recognition and/or affiliation shall be given by the State subject only to the conditions set out in, and only in accordance with the scheme continued in Part-Ill of this Judgment.
 No Government/University or authority shall be competent to grant recognition or affiliation except in accordance with the said scheme.
 The said scheme shall constitute a condition of such recognition or affiliation, as the case may be, in addition to such other conditions and terms which such Government, University, or other authority may choose to impose.
 Those receiving aid shall, however, be subject to all such terms and conditions, as the aid-giving authority may impose in the interest of the general public.

 Analysis